From concept to poster in 2 days – join us for a human-computer interaction research jam!

 This is a great learning opportunity – group-matching, mentors, and an optional parallel crash-course on research methods in HCI will enable anyone to participate and produce meaningful outcomes.

 You are already experienced with experiments or evaluations in HCI?

-Great – please feel welcome to participate to rapidly explore a topic, research question, or new research methods that you may otherwise not have considered … and feel free to invite some newcomers to your group in order to allow them to have a rapid learning experience!
+Great – please feel welcome to participate to rapidly explore a topic, research question, or new research methods that you may otherwise not have considered.
+Please also consider inviting some newcomers to your group in order to allow them to have a rapid learning experience!

 How to Participate?

 Please follow the CHI’18 registration process at: https://chi2018.acm.org/attending/registration/

 Cost of participation: 50 US$ (covers coffee breaks and snacks)